 There wasn't.
 I'm lucky like that.

 Even luckier, my hair was about 98% dry when it happened.

 I spent all those years accommodating something broken, holding it just so in order to make do.
 Not only because buying a new one never made it to my list, but also because why did I need a new one when this one still worked?
+Change can be hard.

 I take a certain pride in making do.
 It's seeded deep within me.
 Which is why it took an explosion to make me take action.
 An interior designer once assessed my house and declared, "Well bless your heart, you're just using what you have."
 I didn't know there was another way.

 My new hair dryer is slick.
 It's very light and it has fancy red lights where the air comes out that make it look like a heated up burner, which is actually kind of terrifying, but also makes me smile.
-The hair dryer incident made me think about other things in my life I'm just making do with, and that I might want to replace before they threaten bodily harm.
+The hair dryer incident made me think about other things in my life I'm just making do with, and what I might want to replace before they threaten bodily harm.

 Where are you just making do?
+I can help.